-Answer 4.
-Headline and Quadris are very effective fungicides and may indeed be shown to play a role in management of Corynespora leaf spot in the future.
-We continue to assess the use of Twinline as we have much less data for this mixture of pyraclostrobin and metconazole than we have for pyraclostrobin alone.
 It is unclear whether a fungicide, no matter how good a fungicide, can have a significant impact on a disease whose cause is an underlying nutritional problem (Stemphylium, Cercospora, and Alternaria leaf spot diseases).
 Also, even if a fungicide is effective to one degree or another, it MUST be in place to protect the crop before the disease becomes widespread in a field.

 Therefore, growers should consider the following:

-- A. If disease that is linked to a nutritional problem, such as Stemphylium leaf spot, occurs in a field, a fungicide is unlikely to provide effective control. - B. In the case of Corynespora leaf spot, there is data to demonstrate that a fungicide treatment can reduce disease and defoliation and also increase yields.
-This is, obviously, most likely the case where the severity of Corynespora leaf spot is severe.
-Corynespora leaf spot is likely to be most severe during periods of extended wet weather. - C. If a grower wants to test the efficacy of a fungicide, I STRONGLY advise leaving untreated areas in the field with which to compare disease control and yield to areas that have been treated.

-- D. If a grower wants to test efficacy, he should make a fungicide application BEFORE disease becomes established in the field and be prepared to follow with additional applications within 2-3 weeks after initial application. - E. Once disease becomes widespread in the field, it is unlikely that a fungicide would have any efficacy at all and the grower would be better served to save this money and use it elsewhere.
+- A. If disease that is linked to a nutritional problem, such as Stemphylium leaf spot, occurs in a field, a fungicide is unlikely to provide effective control. - B. In the case of target spot/Corynespora leaf spot, data demonstrates that a fungicide treatment, e.g., use of Headline, Twinline, or Quadris, can reduce disease and defoliation and also increase yields.
+This is, obviously, most likely the case where the severity of target spot/Corynespora leaf spot is severe.
+Corynespora leaf spot is likely to be most severe during periods of extended wet weather. - C. If a grower wants to test the efficacy of a fungicide, I advise leaving untreated areas in the field with which to compare disease control and yield to areas that have been treated. - D. If a grower wants to use a fungicide in his cotton field, he should make the initial application BEFORE disease becomes established in the field and be prepared to follow with additional applications within 2-3 weeks after initial application. - E. Once disease becomes widespread in the field, it is unlikely that a fungicide would have any efficacy at all and the grower would be better served to save this money and use it elsewhere.